Brown-University-Library/DiscoveryDays/stacklife/README.md

 Then browse to http://localhost:8000/demo/basic.html this will show you StackView running with two hardcoded items.
 You can see the data for the hard-code items in file demo/basic.html.

 Then browse to http://localhost:8000/demo/brown.html, this will show you StackView running and fetching data from the Brown University Library API.
 Ideally you should implement a similar API at your institution to get the same behavior.
 You can see the call to fetch the data in file demo/brown.html.

+## Normalizing call numbers
+StackLife and StackView provide a great frontend foundation for the *display* of items in a virtual shelf but you still need to implement a backend component to provide the data to the frontend.

+The implementation of this backend is not too complicated but it requires that the call numbers in the backend are normalized so that they can be sorted.
+There are many programs to normalize call numbers, you can see the code that we used to normalize our call numbers in [this Python program](https://github.com/Brown-University-Library/bul-search/blob/master/misc/callnumber_norm/callnumbers.py).

+We store our normalized callnumbers in a SQL table, view the definition of the `callnumber` table [here](https://github.com/Brown-University-Library/bul-search/blob/master/db/schema.rb) and use good old SQL queries to fetch items that are near a given callnumber.
+You can see the SQL queries [here](https://github.com/Brown-University-Library/bul-search/blob/master/app/models/callnumber.rb)

+We use an controller to allow the StackView plug-in to fetch the data from our tables.
+You can see the code for this controller [here](https://github.com/Brown-University-Library/bul-search/blob/master/app/controllers/api_controller.rb).